Gallery

 info

-BPD, which stands for Bouwfonds Property Development, is a large area developer of attractive new residential areas in the Netherlands and Germany.
+BPD, which stands for Bouwfonds Property Development , is a large area developer of attractive new residential areas in the Netherlands and Germany.
 BPD was established in 1946 under the name of Bouwspaarkas Drentsche Gemeenten.
-Since our establishment 75 years ago, we have facilitated the construction of about 365,000 residential units.
+Since our establishment 75 years ago, we have facilitated the construction of about 384.000 residential units.
 We are proud to say that, today, more than 1 million people live in residential areas that we have helped to develop.
-Taking an integrated approach to every area development, we are committed to affordability and sustainability, so that we create inclusive living environments with a comprehensive focus on physical, spatial and social dimensions.
 We operate based on our social belief that everyone is entitled to a comfortable home in a pleasant living environment.
 We will continue to pursue our ambition of providing affordable and comfortable housing for many generations to come.

 Art and culture are inextricably linked with the quality of living environments.
 Ever since the company was founded in 1946, art and culture have been linked to our company in a variety of ways.
 In addition to the BPD Art Collection, BPD is also active in the field of art and culture in many other ways.
 With BPD Culture Fund, we have been contributing to the realization of art and culture projects for more than 30 years.
 Through BPD Art Projects, BPD is integrating art into its own area developments.
-With BPD Lab, we are deploying art and culture in the development of a vision for BPD's future projects.
-BPD Lab is focused on BPD-employees.
+This ranges from from the realization of art works in public spaces, relocating existing art works to developing a temporary arts and culture programme for a specific location.
 Lastly, exhibitions are organized with (cultural) partners in the Burgerweeshuis.

 Collection title